calimiro-ai/calimirror/README.md

 ### Dependencies used for this project

 This is the frontend part.
 We used the power of MagicMirror², an open-source smart mirror platform.
 If you're looking for the models that were trained for this project and the AI, you can find it at
-<a href="https://www.github.com/ixodev/smartmirror">this place</a>.
+<a style="text-decoration: none" href="https://www.github.com/ixodev/smartmirror">this place</a>.
 We used MediaPipe from Google to track workout exercises.